Get insider access

 Notable Mentions

-• Logitech G PRO X SUPERLIGHT: The Logitech G PRO X SUPERLIGHT is a similarly high-end alternative to the Razer Viper V2 Pro.
+• Logitech G PRO X SUPERLIGHT 2: The Logitech G PRO X SUPERLIGHT 2 is a close competitor to the Razer Viper V3 Pro.
 Its symmetrical shape is a bit more accommodating to a wider range of hand sizes and grip types.
-However, it's slightly more expensive than the Razer and has a shorter advertised battery life.
-It also uses a relatively outdated micro-USB cable for charging.
+However, It doesn't feel quite as sturdy, and its stock mouse feet don't glide as smoothly.
 See our review

 Recent Updates